This Man Has Been Driving the Same Car for 70 Years

 Most of us have a hard time imagining anything staying in our lives for 70 years, let alone a vehicle that could potentially wear out, get damaged, or be stolen.
-The Canadian Broadcasting Corporation caught up with one Nova Scotia that man has defied the odds and still drives the 1927 Ford Model T pickup truck he purchased at auction in 1949.
-There are a lot of cool vintage trucks on the road today, but not many with a story quite as special as this one.
+The Canadian Broadcasting Corporation caught up with one Nova Scotia that man has defied the odds and still drives the 1927 Ford Model T he purchased at auction in 1949.
+There are a lot of cool vintage vehicles on the road today, but not many with a story quite as special as this one.

 A kid with a dream